interpretml/TalkToEBM/README.md

 TalkToEBM is an open-source package that provides a natural language interface to [Explainable Boosting Machines (EBMs)](https://github.com/interpretml/interpret).
 With this package, you can convert the graphs of Explainable Boosting Machines to text and generate prompts for LLMs.
 We also have higher-level functions that directly ask the LLM to describe entire models.
 This package is under active development, so the current API is not guaranteed to stay stable.

+Features:
+- [x] Convert EBMs and their graphs to text that can be understood by LLMs.
+Includes confidence intervals.
+- [x] Ask the LLM to describe and summarize individual graphs or entire models.
+- [x] Automatic simplification of minor details in graphs to stay within the desired token limit.
+- [x] Highly modular approach that allows to write custum prompts - ask the LLM to perform any desired task with the EBM.

 # Installation